Unboxed-Software/solana-course/content/program-architecture.md

 If you want to read more about Anchor sizes, take a look at [Sec3's blog post about it](https://www.sec3.dev/blog/all-about-anchor-account-size) .

-### Box
+### Concept: Box

-**program -** `programs/architecture/src/concepts/concept_box.rs`
+**program -** `programs/architecture/src/concepts/_box.rs`

-**test -** `cd tests/conceptBox.ts`
+**test -** `cd tests/box.ts`

-Now that you know a little bit about data sizes, let’s skip forward a little bit and look at a problem you’ll run into if you want to deal with larger data accounts.
-Say we have the following data account:
+Now that you know a little bit about data sizes, let’s skip forward and look at a problem you’ll run into if you want to deal with larger data accounts.
+Say you have the following data account:

 ```rust
 #[account]